 Mr. Phan Trung Tuan, Director of the Department of Local Government ( Ministry of Home Affairs ) - Photo: VGP

-The seminar was organized by the Government Portal in coordination with the Office of the Hanoi People's Committee, in the context that the whole country is implementing a two-level local government model in 34 provinces and cities with 3,321 commune-level administrative units from July 1, 2025.
+The seminar was organized by the Government Portal in coordination with the Office of the Hanoi People's Committee, in the context that the whole country is implementing the two-level local government model in 34 provinces and cities with 3,321 commune-level administrative units from July 1, 2025.

 The two-tier local government model initially operates effectively.

-Sharing at the seminar, Mr. Phan Trung Tuan, Director of the Department of Local Government (Ministry of Home Affairs), said that after about 3 weeks of implementation, the 3-level local government model has initially operated smoothly and effectively, without interruption in operations.
+Sharing at the discussion, Mr. Phan Trung Tuan, Director of the Department of Local Government (Ministry of Home Affairs), said that after about 3 weeks of implementation, the 3-level local government model has initially operated smoothly and effectively, without interruption in operations.

 Notably, the People's Committees at the commune level have quickly improved their organizations and put into operation public administrative service centers, well meeting the needs of people and businesses.